RustyStriker/bevy_physimple/GETTING_STARTED.md

 # Getting Started

-The plguin's name is `Physics2dPlugin` so in order to use it you need to do `App.add_plugin(Physics2dPlugin);`
+The plugin's name is `Physics2dPlugin` so in order to use it you need to do `App.add_plugin(Physics2dPlugin);`

 The plugin contains the following components and bundles(with a brief explanation):

 - `CollisionShape`: Enum which holds the collision shape
-- `KinematicBundle`(bundle): Contains the needed components for a continuous collision Kinematicbody
+- `KinematicBundle`(bundle): Contains the needed components for a continuous collision KinematicBody
 - `StaticBundle`(bundle): Contains the needed components for a StaticBody
 - `StaticBody`: Marker component, StaticBody V StaticBody/Sensor collisions cannot occur
 - `SensorBundle`(bundle): Contains the needed components for a Sensor
-- `Sensor`: Marker component, but also holds information about the colliding bodies in a Vec(might be changed in favour of events/hash sets)
+- `Sensor`: Marker component, but also holds information about the colliding bodies in a Vec(might be changed in favor of events/hash sets)
 - `RayCastBundle`(bundle): Contains the needed components for a RayCast
-- `RayCast`: Gets the closest collision occuring on a given ray
+- `RayCast`: Gets the closest collision occurring on a given ray
 - `CollisionLayer`: Which collision layer and mask the body occupies(a collision can occur only if `a.mask & b.layer | a.layer & b.mask != 0`)
 - `Vel`: Used for Continuous collision kinematic bodies, requires more computational power, so not a good idea for small visual particles(like debris), yet good for stuff like bullets
-- `Transform2D`: Used internally, if you are modifying the position/rotation of an object during a physics step, its better to modify this component instead.
+- `Transform2D`: Used internally, if you are modifying the position/rotation of an object during a physics step, it's better to modify this component instead.

 You may also use the following events: